 Judy is an avid golfer, gardener and oil painter.
 You will be blessed as Judy shares her faith and insight into God's word.

 David D. Jenkins

-Dave Jenkins, the son of a pioneering family from Ellis County, Oklahoma, is the current pastor of the Mannford, Oklahoma First United Methodist Church, located on Lake Keystone twenty five miles west of downtown Tulsa.
+Dave Jenkins, the son of a pioneering family from Ellis County, Oklahoma, is the current pastor of the Davis, Oklahoma First United Methodist Church, located in the heart of the Arbuckle Mountains of south central Oklahoma on I-35 eighty miles South of Oklahoma City.
 He was ordained elder in 1995, and is a graduate of Asbury Theological Seminary in Wilmore, Kentucky, with an Master of Divinity Degree.
 David is a current member of Board of Ordained Ministry in the Oklahoma Annual Conference.

 David also holds the Bachelor’s Degree in Animal Sciences (’79) and the Master’s Degree in Agricultural Education (’83) from Oklahoma State University.
 Before the pastoral ministry, he served as Assistant Director of Student Services in the OSU Division of Agriculture, and was the Market Development Director of the Oklahoma Beef Council in Oklahoma City.